Updates for 2022 summer

 We strongly believe that every person has the right to feel safe, both physically and emotionally at camp.

-BCOC reserves the unrestricted right to dismiss a Camper whose conduct or influence is detrimental to the best interest of the Camp in the considered opinion of the directors.
-Such conduct or influence includes, but is not limited to: any observation or discovery (Camp reserves the right to search personal property) of the use or possession of weapons, drugs or drug-related implements, stimulants or intoxicating beverages, bringing food on to Camp, leaving Camp grounds, Camp activities or off-Camp activities at any time without official approval and supervision, damaging or defacing of Camp property, smoking, possession of cigarettes, refusing to participate in camp activities, not complying with camp rules or procedures, inappropriate behavior, inappropriate intimate behavior, and omission or misrepresentation regarding the medical or mental history of the Camper.
-We do not assume a legal obligation to administer prescription medicine and failure to do so does not excuse the Camper from following rules or appropriate behavior.
+BCOC reserves the unrestricted right to dismiss a camper whose conduct or influence is detrimental to the best interest of the camp in the considered opinion of the directors.
+Such conduct or influence includes, but is not limited to: any observation or discovery (Camp reserves the right to search personal property) of the use or possession of weapons, drugs or drug-related implements, stimulants or intoxicating beverages, bringing food on to Camp, leaving Camp grounds, Camp activities or off-Camp activities at any time without official approval and supervision, damaging or defacing of Camp property, smoking, possession of cigarettes, refusing to participate in camp activities, not complying with camp rules or procedures, inappropriate behaviour, inappropriate intimate behaviour, and omission or misrepresentation regarding the medical or mental history of the Camper.
+We do not assume a legal obligation to administer prescription medicine and failure to do so does not excuse the Camper from following rules or appropriate behaviour.
 Any of the above conduct may subject the Camper to dismissal.
 In such event, there will be no refund or adjustment of any part of the Camp fee.
 The Camp is not responsible for Campers when traveling to and from Camp.

 Camp Photos and other postings on the Web